jasandgun/gis-travel-advisor/README.md

 ## Features

 - Show current location and travel destinations
-- Live preview of the intractable map
+- Live preview of the interactive map
 - Display destination cards on the map to indicate where it is located
 - Filter places based on type or rating
 - Search for desired locations using an autocomplete search bar